cdhunt/SecretManagement.1Password/README.md

 ### Vault parameters

-The module also have the following vault parameter, that must be provided at registration.
+The module also has the following vault parameter that must be provided at registration.

 #### AccountName